openstack-archive/fuel-docs/pages/reference-architecture/6000-network-architecture.rst

 For better network performance and manageability,
-Fuel places different types of traffic into separate logical networks. his section describes how to distribute the network traffic in an OpenStack cluster.
+Fuel places different types of traffic into separate logical networks.
+This section describes how to distribute the network traffic in an OpenStack cluster.

+Refer to :ref:`User_Guide` for instructions on how to configure network for your OpenStack environment.

 .. index:: Admin (PXE) Network